marcelwtng/marcelwtng.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Marcel.
-This is my website.
+I am PhD Stundent in Business/Applied Economcis at KU Leuven.
+My research interest lie between empirical industrial organization, digital markets and their regulation as well as the Economcis of Innovation.